DPZero: Private Fine-Tuning of Language Models without Backpropagation: Conclusion

 \section{Conclusion}

-Motivated by the memory restricitons and privacy requirements in fine-tuning LLMs, we design novel zeroth-order methods with differentially private guarantees.
-Worst-case analyses of both DP optimization and zeroth-order optimization are known to suffer from dependence on the dimension, which is prohibitive for fine-tuning LLMs.
-However, it has been empirically observed that fine-tuning LLMs exhibit certain low-rank structures, under which zeroth-order optimization \cite{malladi2023fine} and DP optimization \cite{li2022does} can be shown to respectively overcome the dependence on the dimension.
-Inspired by these advances, we present \DPZerons, a differentially private and nearly dimension-independent zeroth-order algorithm.
-To the best of our knowledge, this is the first zeroth-order and DP approach whose error rate depends primarily on the problem's effective rank.
+\DPZero is proposed to privately fine-tune language models in a memory efficient manner by avoiding backpropagation.
+Theoretically, \DPZero enjoys a provably near dimension-free rate under low-rank structures, clearing the barriers for scaling private fine-tuning of LLMs.
+When deploying \DPZerons, the elimination of gradient computation not only significantly saves memory, but avoids the overhead in gradient clipping as well.
+Thus the benefit of using zeroth-order method is more significant for private optimization.
+The theoretical guarantees on scalability and the practical merits of \DPZero are validated on private fine-tuning of RoBERTa and OPT on several downstream tasks.

-\DPZero uses the full batch gradient every iteration, and the anlaysis guarantees an upper bound on the the empirical average gradient assuming smooth nonconvex objectives.
-We defer extensions to the stochastic mini-batch setting, guarantees on the population loss leveraging the stability of zeroth-order methods \citep{nikolakakis2022black}, and considerations of other assumptions on the objective functions like convexity, P\L~inequality \citep{karimi2016linear}, and nonsmoothness to future research.
-We believe this work also opens up a plethora of other prospective directions in DP zeroth-order optimization.
-This includes, but is not limited to, understanding the advantages of the intrinsic noise in zeroth-order gradient estimators for DP optimization, discovering other structural assumptions like the restricted Lipschitz condition \citep{li2022does} for dimension-independent rates, and utilizing momentum \citep{tran2022momentum} or variance reduction \citep{arora2023faster} techniques for an improved rate and computational complexity.
+\DPZero uses the full batch gradient every iteration, and the analysis guarantees an upper bound on the empirical average gradient assuming smooth nonconvex objectives.
+We defer extensions to the stochastic mini-batch setting, guarantees on the population loss leveraging the stability of zeroth-order methods \citep{nikolakakis2022black}, and considerations of other assumptions on objective functions like convexity or nonsmoothness to future research.
+We believe this work opens up a plethora of other prospective directions in DP zeroth-order optimization.
+These include, but are not limited to, understanding advantages of the intrinsic noise in zeroth-order gradient estimators, discovering other structural assumptions like the restricted Lipschitz condition \citep{li2022does} for dimension-independent rates, exploring alternative private mechanisms for the privacy guarantees of \DPZero (e.g., the Laplace mechanism for pure DP \citep{tang2024private}), and utilizing momentum \citep{tran2022momentum} or variance reduction \citep{arora2023faster} techniques for an improved rate and computational complexity.